esthersole/HumDig/README.md

 2. Type `python3 -m http.server 8000`; press `Enter`.
 3. Point a new browser tab to `http://localhost:8000/slides.html?slides=FILENAME.md`; replacing `FILENAME.md` with the filename of the deck of slides to display (`HumDig_00.md`, for instance).

+When done, close the tab and stop the process by returning to the terminal window and pressing `Ctrl` + `C`.
+You may close the terminal window then.

 #### With the bash script
 1. Open a terminal window from the folder where `slides.html`, `*.md`, and `show-slides.sh` files are.
 2. Run `./show-slides.sh FILENAME.md`; replacing `FILENAME.md` with the filename of the deck of slides to display (`HumDig_00.md`, for instance).
 Notice there's a space between the `./` command and the filename.